nasa/Common-Metadata-Repository/search-app/docs/api.md

 ##### Variable Matching Parameters

 These parameters will match fields within a variable.
 They are case insensitive by default.
 They support options specified.
-They also support searching with multiple values in the style of `variable_name[]=key1&variable_name[]=key2`.
+They also support searching with multiple values in the style of `name[]=key1&name[]=key2`.
 The values are ORed together.

-* variable_name
+* name
   * options: pattern, ignore_case
 * concept_id
 * keyword (free text)